ZHANGW31/LuLu-Hobby-Design/README.md

 1.1.
 As a user of LuLuHobby, I want create posts with digital media such as photos, and images.\
 1.2 As a user, I want to have a personal profile to showcase all of my hobbies.\
 1.3 As a user, I want to be able to see everyone in my local area that share the same hobbies as me.\
-1.4 As a user, I want to be able to filter and search for specific hobbies in my local area.\
+1.4 As a user, I want to be able to filter and search for specific hobbies in my local area to see what interests me.\
-1.5 As a user, I want to communicate with other users.\
+1.5 As a user, I want to communicate with other users, and add friends.\
-1.6 As a user, I want to be able to send friend requests.\
+1.6 As a user, I want to be able to send friend requests to connect with others.\
 1.7 As a user, I want to be able to modify how my account looks, such as profile photo, cover photo, bio, and listing my hobbies.\
 1.8 As a user, I want to be able to modify my account settings.\
 1.9 As a user, I want to have customize options for my profile visual appeal.\
-1.10 As a user, I want to be able to make my posts private.\
+1.10 As a user, I want to be able to make certain posts private for privacy.\
-1.11 As a user, I want to be able to add and remove hobbies to my hobby list at will.\
+1.11 As a user, I want to be able to add and remove hobbies to my hobby list at will so that I can expand or lessen results.\

 **Use-Cases**
 2.1 Given user action, when they click upload digital media, then an option to upload from desktop appears.\